vivaria/edisonrul.ing/README.md

     *   You cannot activate this effect if there are no other cards on the field.
     *   You can activate this effect more than once per turn.
     *   Token Monsters destroyed & removed from the field by this effect are counted for the ATK increase.
-    *   VS. "[Book of Moon](https://yugipedia.com/wiki/Book_of_Moon)"/"[Enemy Controller](https://yugipedia.com/wiki/Enemy_Controller)": if "Gandora the Dragon of Destruction" is flipped face-down, or your opponent gains control of it, it is not destroyed by this effect and remains on the field.
+    *   VS. "[Book of Moon](https://yugipedia.com/wiki/Book_of_Moon)"/"[Enemy Controller](https://yugipedia.com/wiki/Enemy_Controller)": if "Gandora the Dragon of Destruction" is flipped face-down, or your opponentgains control of it, it is not destroyed by this effect and remains on the field.
     *   VS. "[Imperial Iron Wall](https://yugipedia.com/wiki/Imperial_Iron_Wall)": This effect cannot activate while "Imperial Iron Wall" is active.
 If "Imperial Iron Wall" is chained to Gandora's effect, other cards are still destroyed and sent to the Graveyard.
 *   The (2) mandatory Trigger Effect activates during the End Phase.
     *   This effect activates regardless of who controls this card during the End Phase.